 No other music venue offers such a diverse programming as Melkweg.
 In both concert halls - the Max and OZ - big international names perform alongside new home-grown talent.
 The club nights also represent a wide variety of music styles and audiences, bridging the gap between underground and the general public.

-Melkweg also programmes concerts and other events in the Rabozaal, the modern multi-functional venue shared by Stadsshouwburg and Toneelgroep Amsterdam, and in the Sugar Factory across the street.
+Melkweg also programmes concerts and other events in the Rabozaal, the modern multi-functional venue shared by Internationaal Theater Amsterdam (ITA), and also in the Q-Factory, de Meervaart and De Waalse Kerk.